NPDB & Discipline

 F5 Unable to Practice Safely

-F2 Unable to Practice Safely by Reason of Alcohol or Other Substance Abuse
+F2 Unable to Practice Safely due to Alcohol or Substance Abuse

-F4 Unable to Practice Safely by Reason of Physical Illness or Impairment
+F4 Unable to Practice Safely due to Physical Illness or Impairment

-F3 Unable to Practice Safely by Reason of Psychological Impairment or Mental Disorder
+F3 Unable to Practice Safely due to Psychological Impairment or Mental Disorder

 Improper Supervision or Allowing Unlicensed Practice